 In order to make this small red velvet cake recipe, you need to buy a 6 inch round cake pan.
 Easy enough, right?

-Got a 6 inch springform pan?
+Got a 6 inch springform pan instead?
 Make my Red Velvet Oreo Cheesecake.

 Servings In A 6 Inch Cake

-Serving sizes are subjective, especially if you only want a small bite of cake.
+Serving sizes are subjective, especially if you only want a small bite.
 Generally 6 inch cakes can be sliced into 4-6 slices, making it about 4-6 servings per 6 inch cake.

-However, if you slice the cake small enough, you can push for 8 slices, equaling 8 servings.
+However, if you slice your mini red velvet cake small enough, you can push for 8 slices, equaling 8 servings.

 Ultimately serving size is up to you depending on how small you cut your 6 inch cake.

-Although not traditional, you can also make Small Batch Buttercream Frosting or even Small Batch Chocolate Frosting.
+Although not traditional, you can also make Small Batch Buttercream or even Small Batch Chocolate Frosting.

 More Small Cake Recipes